patternfly/training-scenarios/react-charts/sparkline-chart/step2.md

 2) <strong>Set up the general structure of the chart and the necessary import statements.</strong>

+The `maxDomain` property defines the maximum domain value for a chart.

 Copy the following code into the `App.js` file, replacing all of the content there:

 <pre class="file" data-filename="App.js" data-target="replace">